Post-Purchase Experience··10 min read

 The 25–40% Ticket Deflection Opportunity

-Every inbound support ticket that didn't need to happen is a cost.
-Industry research from Gartner puts the average cost to resolve a customer support contact between $8 and $25 depending on the channel and complexity.
-For a manufacturer handling 50,000 support contacts per year, that is $400,000–$1.25 million in support spend.
+Every inbound support contact that could have been self-resolved represents avoidable cost.
+Gartner puts the average resolution cost per contact between $8 and $25 depending on channel and complexity.
+For a manufacturer handling 50,000 contacts per year, that is $400,000 to $1.25 million in annual support spend.
+A conservative 30% self-service deflection rate — achievable with product-aware support — reduces that by $120,000 to $375,000 annually.

 The Competitive Landscape: Who Is Doing This?

-A handful of platforms have emerged in the product identity and post-purchase experience space.
-Registria, Layerise, and Brij are among the names manufacturers encounter when evaluating options.
-Each approaches the problem from a different angle — warranty registration, digital product experiences, and connected packaging, respectively.
+Several platforms have emerged in the product identity and post-purchase experience space.
+Registria, Layerise, and Brij are names manufacturers encounter when evaluating options.
+Each approaches the problem from a different angle — warranty registration, digital product experiences, and connected packaging, respectively — but all share a recognition that the physical product must carry more information into the post-purchase relationship than a printed manual can provide.

 Support Experience Is Brand Experience

-Before the sale, you control every interaction.
-The advertising, the packaging, the retail display, the product photography — all curated.
-But after the customer owns the product, the moments that define their perception of your brand are almost entirely in your support experience.
+Before the sale, a manufacturer controls every interaction: advertising, packaging, retail display, product photography — all curated.
+After the customer owns the product, the moments that define brand perception are almost entirely in the support experience.
+That is where loyalty is won or destroyed, and no advertising spend compensates for a bad support moment at scale.

 What to Build Toward